natcap/invest.users-guide/source/urban_flood_mitigation.rst

     * Curve number (CN) values for each LULC type and each hydrologic soil group.
 Column names should be: CN_A, CN_B, CN_C, CN_D, which the letter suffix corresponding to the hydrologic soil group

- * Areas of interest: shapefile delineating areas of interest, which should be hydrologic units: watersheds or sewersheds.

- * Flood-prone areas (optional): raster of known (or predicted) occurrence of flooding, i.e. where the runoff retention service upstream will be critical

- * Population (optional): raster of number of population (in number of people, or number of people in specific subgroups)

- * Built infrastructure (optional): shapefile with built infrastructure footprints.
+ * Built Infrastructure Vector (optional): shapefile with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

- * Potential damage loss table (optional): Table with columns "Type" and "Damage" with values of built infrastructure type (see above) and potential damage loss (in $/m2)
+ * Damage Loss Table (optional): Table with columns "Type" and "Damage" with values of built infrastructure type (see above) and potential damage loss (in $/m2)

 Interpreting outputs
 ====================